Avogadro/two.avogadro.cc/source/docs/building-molecules/importing-molecules-by-name.md

 It may take a few seconds or even a minute to download the molecule online.
 Avogadro uses the NIH "Chemical Resolver" [http://cactus.nci.nih.gov/chemical/structure](http://cactus.nci.nih.gov/chemical/structure) to convert the name into a 3D molecular structure.

 ![](../../_static/download-caffeine.png)

+## See Also

+- {ref}`building-molecules-smiles` – Build molecules from SMILES strings
+- {ref}`building-molecules-fragments` – Insert common molecular fragments from the built-in library
+- {ref}`building-molecules-pdb` – Import protein structures from the Protein Data Bank